This post may contain affiliate links. Read the full disclosure here

 I get it – pricing isn’t exactly fun and it definitely isn’t sexy.
 You are a creator and a maker and that is where you want to spend your time.

-BUT….if you want to make sure your small business is sustainable or that you can one day turn that side hustle into the full time gig…you have to get the pricing right!
+BUT….if you want to make sure your small business is sustainable or that you can one day turn that side hustle into a full-time gig…you have to get the pricing right!
 You just have to!

 Spoiler alert I have a free Product Pricing Cheat Sheet that you can download at the end of this post.
 So if you just want to skip straight to it feel free to scroll down and get it now.